chrisjmendoza/portflow/shipping/PortFlowBackup/README-SETUP.txt

    "sourcePath"
-      The folder on your computer you want to back up
+      The folder on your computer you want to back up Use double backslashes (\\) in the path

+      Example:
+        "sourcePath": "C:\\Users\\YourName\\Documents\\MyFolder"

    "destinationFolderName"
       The folder name that will be created on the USB drive

+      Examples:
+        "destinationFolderName": "Backup"
+        (creates backup at E:\Backup\ on your USB)

+        "destinationFolderName": "MyBackup"
+        (creates backup at E:\MyBackup\ on your USB)

 4. Click **File  Save**, then close Notepad.

+5. (RECOMMENDED) Test your configuration:

+   Double-click:

+   test-config.cmd

+   This will check for common errors in your configuration before you install.
+   If it reports any errors, go back and fix your portflow.backup.json file.

 OPTIONAL  BACKUP TO USB ROOT